heorltd/maic/cran-comments.md

 * local windows 10 install, R 3.6.3
 * ubuntu 18.04 VM, R 3.5.1

-## R CMD check results:
+## R CMD check -as-cran results:
-There were no ERRORs, no WARNINGs, no NOTEs.
+There were no ERRORs, no WARNINGs.

+NOTE - new submission

 ## Fixes from last submission: